UK Living Kidney Sharing Scheme

 Altruistic Donor Chains (ADC)

-A NDAD chooses to donate anonymously as a non-directed altruistic donor (NDAD) to a recipient on the national waiting list, the donor is registered into the UKLKSS to initiate an altruistic donor chain (ADC).
+hen a person chooses to donate anonymously as a non-directed altruistic donor (NDAD) to a recipient on the national waiting list, the donor is registered into the UKLKSS to initiate an altruistic donor chain (ADC).
 The donated kidney is allocated to a recipient in the paired/pooled scheme and, in turn, the donor registered with that recipient donates to another recipient and so on.
 The chain ends when the last donor donates to a recipient on the national transplant list.
 Living Donor Kidney Matching Runs (LDKMR) Living Donor Kidney Matching Runs are performed 4 times per year to identify paired/pooled exchanges and altruistic donor chains in optimal combinations (LDKMR matching process).
 If there is a high priority recipient on the national transplant list, the NDAD kidney will be offered to that recipient prior to inclusion in the LDKMR.